 Jack Ruby's Testimony to the Warren Commission

-to the Commission that he was not lying during his testimony.
+When Jack Ruby testified to the Warren Commission, his first request was that he be given a polygraph machine test to proveto the Commission that he was not lying during his testimony.
 While Chief Justice Warren voiced the opinion that the machine was not altogether that accurate, he allowed Ruby to be hooked up to the machine.
 Ruby then went on to describe that when he heard the President was shot he “became very emotional” and eventually fell into “crying pretty bad”.
 Because of that, Ruby decided to close his club that night (Friday), and eventually decided to close on Saturday and Sunday as well.

 Perhaps more interestingly, he then described how he entered the Dallas police station the night of Kennedy’s death.
 He allegedly went into the station looking for a “Joe Long”, and was eventually let into the crowd of reporters and police officers gathering inside the building.
 Ruby swore he spoke with a couple police officers he knew personally while he was in there.